2dengine/love.maker/readme.md

 This library allows you to output .love files anywhere on your system using absolute paths.

-The source code available on [GitHub](https://github.com/2dengine/love.maker) and the official documentation is from [2dengine.com](https://2dengine.com/doc/maker.html)
+The source code available on [GitHub](https://github.com/2dengine/love.maker) and the official documentation is on [2dengine.com](https://2dengine.com/doc/maker.html)

 ## Example